edvisor-io/web-client-e2e/README.md

 button being clicked in the example above can be initialized as "changePipelineButton".

+Functions prefixed with 'testNeeds' (e.g. `testNeedsDuplicatePipeline`) means that it isn't meant to represent human behaviour.
+Rather that it's needed by a test.
+So such functions may take shortcuts, such as navigating to a specific page in the app by url instead of clicking to it as a user is likely to.

-The word 'relative' is used in a name when the element is only available in a given context.
+(Undergoing changes) The word 'relative' is used in a name when the element is only available in a given context.
 For example, 'changePipelineStatusRelativeOption' is an option that only appears when a dropdown is present.